toby1984/jinvaders/README.md

   leads to visual glitches were shots are flying through invaders...
 - When the player shoots while right below a barrier, the shots are invisible (the barrier gets properly destroyed though)
 - Difficulty is kind'a wonky and probably needs adjusting
-- Sprites look atrocious (I'd gladly accept contributions though ;)
+- Sprites look like done by a three-year-old (I'd gladly accept contributions though ;)